Waleed-BS/Readable/README.md

-Readable: A Post and Comment App
+Readable: A Post and Comment App.

 ## Installing and Starting The Backend Server